bobajeff/full_page_text_history_search/README.md

 ## About Windows
 I have not tested on Windows yet as MeiliSearch's support for it looks to still be in progress.
-Theoretically, I can work though.
+Theoretically, it can work.
 Though, It may not work very well.

 ## About Firefox
 The nightly release of Firefox is the only version that supports CDP-based remote debugging.
 For more information go here: https://firefox-source-docs.mozilla.org/remote/Usage.html